White Helmets (Syria): History

 On the night of 21 July 2018, Israel opened the Golan Heights boundary to allow a UN rescue mission to evacuate 422 people – 98 White Helmet volunteers and their family members – to Jordan.
 An international group led by Chrystia Freeland lobbied for the exit of the White Helmets, as their lives were in danger due to the Syrian government′s advancing offensive in southwestern Syria.
 The White Helmets reported 3,700 of their volunteers remained in Syria.
 A Syrian government official condemned the evacuation of White Helmets as a "criminal operation" that had revealed "the terrorist nature" of the group.
 President Bashar al-Assad said: "They have two choices: to lay down their arms and use the amnesty we have offered over the last four or five years, or be killed like other terrorists."
 In September 2018, the United Kingdom granted asylum to about 100 White Helmet staff and relatives that had been evacuated to Jordan.

 The co-founder of the White Helmets, James Le Mesurier, was found dead in Istanbul on 9 November 2019.

+On 3 June 2025, after the Assad regime's collapse, they announced that they would "fully integrate" into the Syrian Ministry of Emergency and Disaster Management.